hydroper-jet/lang/spec/1.0/source/src/definitions/function-definition.md

 | `protected`     | Uses the `protected` visibility |
 | `internal`      | Uses the `internal` visibility (default) |
 | `[Test]`        | Designates a test function. |

+A getter or setter function must not contain *TypeParameters*.

 **Syntax**